Make a Map

 • SoCal Earth layers are tailored to Southern California and treat biodiversity, built environment, climate, coastal health, energy, equity, food and agriculture, indigenous lands, and water.

 • ArcGIS Online has data layers that other users have created on as many topics as you can imagine.
+There are so many it can be confusing.
+But if you have an idea of what you want to search, they can be very useful.
+These data layers are not authoritative so use them at your own risk!

 • ArcGIS Living Atlas of the World is a collection of authoritative data layers, maps, and other items provided by Esri.
 Each layer goes through a rigorous nomination and vetting process.
 What's more, these layers are live and are updated sometimes daily for topics like population, weather, earthquakes, or transportation--and so many more.